E-leich/YouTube-Lyrics-Fetcher/README.md

 ## 🚀 Running the App

-1. Activate your virtual environment (if applicable)
-2. Run the script:
+1. Run the script:

 ```bash
 python youtube-lyric-fetcher.py
 ```

-3. Copy a YouTube song URL to clipboard — lyrics will appear!
+2. Copy a YouTube song URL to clipboard — lyrics will appear!

 ## 📝 Notes